tataratat/bezman/README.md

 # bezierManipulation
-Light weight library in C++ to test out various composition methods
+Light weight library in C++ to test out various composition methods for Bézier splines.

 This small prototyping library is created to test out algorithms to create and modify small microstructures and analytically derive their control points.
-The longterm objective is to calculate analytical gradients of microstructures formed through functional composition between two splines
+The objective is the analytical calculation of gradients of microstructures formed through functional composition between splines

 ## Installation
-The Project uses cmake, to facilitate integration in other projects.
+The Project uses cmake, to facilitate integration in other projects (I recommend cmake version 3.16++). *Project is tested on gcc `10.3.xx` and has also been tested on clang `10.0.xx`.*

 Go to your destinated installation directory and create a build and install directory (can also be inside the bezierManipulation folder).
 Step into the build directory.
 ```